 Pine Tortoise Scale: Soft Scale Insect on Jack Pine, Scotch Pine and Mugo Pine

-Pine Tortoise Scale, a soft scale insect, can infect Jack Pine, Scotch Pine, Mugo Pine, and Austrian Pine in the North Dakota region.
+Pine Tortoise Scale is a soft scale insect that can infect Jack Pine, Scotch Pine, Mugo Pine, and Austrian Pine (and more).
 They go through three main stages of development: the egg stage, the nymph stage (the crawler stage), and the adult stage.
 The Pine Tortoise Scale has piercing-sucking mouthparts called stylets.
 The males and females can be found on both needles and twigs.

 As the Pine Tortoise Scale feeds, it will excrete a honeydew sticky substance.
 This honeydew will attract bees, wasps, and ants.
 Ants will become protective of the scale insects to protect their honeydew source.
 Sooty mold, can also grow on the honeydew, leading to less photosynthesis and death of the branches.